-Ertharin Cousin is the Payne Distinguished Lecturer at the Freeman Spogli Institute for International Studies and Visiting Fellow at the Center on Food Security and the Environment.
+Ertharin Cousin is a Visiting Scholar at the Center on Food Security and the Environment.
 She is also a distinguished fellow of global agriculture at the Chicago Council on Global Affairs.

 She previously served as executive director of the World Food Programme from 2012 until 2017.
 In this role, Cousin led the world’s largest humanitarian organization with 14,000 staff serving 80 million vulnerable people across 75 countries.
 Cousin possesses more than 30 years of national and international nonprofit, government, and corporate leadership experience.
 She maintains relationships with global government, business, and community leaders.
 She has published numerous articles regarding agriculture, food security, and nutrition.

 In 2009, Cousin was nominated by the president and confirmed by the Senate as the US ambassador to the UN Agencies for Food and Agriculture in Rome.
 In this role Cousin served as the US representative for all food, agriculture, and nutrition related issues.
 Cousin regularly represented US interest in global leader discussions, including prime ministers, foreign and agriculture ministers, academics and business executives, regarding humanitarian and development activities.
 Cousin helped identify and catalyze US government investment in food security and nutrition activities supported by the USAID Feed the Future program.
 Cousin convened foreign media tours resulting in millions of conventional as well social media impressions.